stevendwood/html5-dropzone/README.md

 There are three things to consider :

-*Should the drop be accepted only if the dropEffect set to a valid value given the effectAllowed ?*
+*Should the drop be accepted only if the dropEffect is set to a valid value given the effectAllowed ?*

 If the dropEffect is not one of the effectAllowed values, then all browsers except IE do not accept the drop.
 IE allows any drop regardless of the dropEffect and the effectAllowed (this library fixes this).